mrseanryan/gpt-multi-atomic-agents/README.md

 This is a demo 'Sim Life' world builder.
 It uses 3 agents (Creature Creature, Vegetation Creator, Relationship Creator) to process user prompts.
-The agents are defined in terms of GraphQL schema, and allowed generated mutations.
+The agents are defined declaratively in terms of GraphQL input schema, and allowed generated mutations.
 The output is a series of GraphQL mutations which can be executed by the client, to build the Sim Life world.

 #### Definitions [GraphQL Based Approach]